 What Is Radar Chart in Excel?

-It is a chart type that Excel has built-in.
-One axis represents each category on a radar chart, also called a spider chart.
+It is a chart type that Excel has built in.
+One axis represents each category on a radar chart, also called a spider or web chart.
+It is utilized to exhibit information for two or more data series in a two-dimensional format.
 In radar charts, data points are plotted using a common scale on each axis radiating from the center.
-This geometric shape displays all categories’ performance at-a-glance.
+This geometric shape displays all categories’ performance at a glance.

 1. Simple Radar Chart

 Values are displayed with reference to a center point.
 In the case of non-direct comparisons, it is particularly useful.
-This type of chart is illustrated below.
+Here is the chart.

 2. Radar Chart with Markers